-The way I love to start a discussion about leadership is by saying “Leadership Development doesn’t work”.
-This is indeed surprising as this what I am passionate about and have invested a lot of time in training.
+I love to start a discussion about leadership by saying, “Leadership Development doesn’t work”.
+This is indeed surprising as this is what I am passionate about, and I have invested a lot of time in training.

-In my country, Switzerland, it is very difficult and costly to learn to drive.
-You first have to pass a theory exam where you have to demonstrate your knowledge of all the rules.
+In my country, Switzerland, learning to drive is challenging and costly.
+You must pass a theory exam to demonstrate your knowledge of all the rules.
 You even need to be able to calculate breaking distances.
-This requires not only a minimum of 30 to 40 hours of instructor-led practical driving lessons.
-But that’s not it: If you are only doing these two and not driving on your own between the driving lessons, you are almost set to fail.
+This requires not only a minimum of 10 hours of instructor-led practical driving lessons.
+But that’s not it… If you are only doing these two and not driving on your own between the driving lessons, you are almost set to fail.

 Leadership is like driving.
-It is a complex skill set to “drive” an organisation, its people and, the most difficult, ourselves, all at the same time.
+It is a complex skill set to “drive” an organisation, its people, and ourselves.
 We could conclude that leadership is far more complex than driving a car.
-However, it is surprising that most companies don’t take so seriously.
+However, it is surprising that most companies don’t take it so seriously.
 They organise some courses or a workshop for one day or two.
 Sometimes even month-long courses.
-Nothing wrong with those, they are inspiring, interesting and take you for a while out of daily routine to learn something new.
+They are inspiring and exciting and take you out of your daily routine.

 Why Leadership Development might not work

-Harvard Business Review has an amazing article called “Why Leadership Development isn’t developing leaders?”.
-Their point that this paper is making is that if the organisation doesn’t support you and help implement on a daily basis what you have learned, after 2-3 days you will be back to your own habits.
+Harvard Business Review published a fantastic article, “Why Leadership Development isn’t developing leaders?”.
+This paper explains that if the organisation doesn’t support you and help implement what you have learned, you will return to your habits after 2-3 days.

-It is interesting to notice that what employees complain about most are not the courses, but the fact that their own leaders are not living what has been taught.
+It is interesting to notice that what employees complain about most are not the courses but that their leaders are not living what has been taught.

-In order to implement the desired organisation culture, we need to impact the behaviour across the entire organisation, at all levels, in what we call “Transformational Leadership”.
-This is when every manager has to learn, exercise and improve in the long run, the traits of complete leadership.
-This takes more than a few workshops, it is learning, evaluation, feedback, coaching and mentoring.
+To implement the desired organisation culture, we need to impact the behaviour across the entire organisation, at all levels, in what we call “Transformational Leadership”.
+Every manager must learn, exercise and improve the traits of complete leadership in the long run.
+This takes more than a few workshops: learning, evaluation, feedback, coaching and mentoring.

-Only if done so, the authors of the HBR articles argues, the real value of Leadership Development is reached and business results can be achieved.
+Only if done so, the authors of the HBR articles argues, the real value of Leadership Development be reached, and business results can be achieved.